MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/New-CaseHoldRule.md

 ```

 ### -Policy
-The Policy parameter specifies the case holdpolicy that contains the rule.
+The Policy parameter specifies the case hold policy that contains the rule.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name